How to use predictive analytics in the healthcare industry?

 Unicsoft’s experience with predictive analytics in the healthcare industry

 Wanda is one of the projects we’re working on at Unicsoft.
-It’s an AI-powered cloud platform for predictive remote patient monitoring.
-The app can identify 90% of adverse events seven days before they occur — keeping at-risk patients safer and even saving their lives.
+It’s an AI-powered cloud platform for predictive remote patient monitoring in the healthcare industry.
+The Wanda app can identify 90% of adverse events seven days before they occur — keeping at-risk patients safer and even saving their lives.

 As a key part of the solution, we built an ML model that analyzes patient histories, baseline risks, health trackers, symptom surveys, and health trajectories for alerting health professionals about any significant deteriorations in patient conditions.